 Is byblis a sundew?
-Even though they look similar because of their sticky leaves, especially if you compare the Byblis to Drosera Indica, Byblis is actually not a sundew at all.
+Even though they look similar because of their sticky leaves, especially if you compare the Byblis to Drosera Indica, Byblis guehoi and the rest of its varieties are actually not sundews at all.
 They’re more closely related to Pinguiculas, or butterworts.

 byblis on the left – drosera indica on the right

 If you have trouble telling drosera apart from Byblis, check their stems: Byblis stems are covered in sticky mucilage, just like their leaves.
 Drosera indica only has mucilage on its leaves, and its stem is a plain, non-sticky stalk.

 2. Byblis Guehoi and other varieties are safe around children and dogs

 Are carnivorous plants ok for kids and pets?
 If anything, the only danger is that cats may knock them over, but that’s a danger to the plant, not the kitty.
 My own dogs like sniffing my byblis guehoi, and they’re pretty ok.

 My research shows that while there are some cases where pets infested a Venus flytrap, they only had a mild gastrointestinal upset at most.
 Rest assured, these carnivorous plants aren’t a danger like the ZZ plant or Pothos.